rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/http/rdp_web_login.md

 [-] Username YYYYYYYYYYYY\k0pak4 is invalid!
 No response received in 1250 milliseconds [*] Scanned 1 of 1 hosts (100% complete)
 [*] Auxiliary module execution completed```

+## Version and OS
+Tested against Microsoft IIS 10.0 and RDWeb 2019